 - Unlike other types of permanent and term insurance, ULs offer flexible premium payments and adjustable death benefits

 The policy premiums are flexible, from a minimum amount specified in the policy or to the maximum allowed by the contract.
-If no premium payment is received, the accumulated cash values can be used within the policy to cover the various deductions each month
+If no premium payment is received, the accumulated cash values can be used within the policy to cover the cost of insurance each month.

-Premiums are paid into policy’s account value, where it earns interest each month
+Premiums are paid into policy’s account value, where a portion of it earns interest each month.

 Indexed Universal Life